MQHANAD/RuknApp/PROJECT_STRUCTURE.md

 ## Best Practices

 - Keep components small and focused on a single responsibility
-- Use hooks for reusable logic
+- Use TypeScript for type safety and better developer experience
-- Maintain consistent naming conventions
+- Leverage React Context for state management across components
+- Implement error boundaries to handle runtime errors gracefully
+- Consider offline capabilities when designing new features
 - Document complex functions and components
 - Follow the established folder structure